KxSystems/docs-v1/docs/ml/setup.md

 -   `kdb`
 -   `embedpy`
 -   `jupyterq`

+Currently available for Linux and macOS; soon to be available for Windows too.

 They are in a dependency tree.
 If you install `embedpy` it will automatically install `kdb`.
 If you install `jupyterq`  it will install `embedpy` and `kdb`.